dev-Imsaurabh/TATA-CLiQ-clone/README.md

    - All the end-points and base-url should be in env files.

    - Use `assets` folder for images,pdf,video..etc
-   - Use `components` folder for making componnets either in folder or without folder just be sure naming should not match with other folder/file to avoid conclusion
+   - Use `components` folder for making components either in folder or without folder just be sure naming should not match with other folder/file to avoid collision
    - Use `pages` folder to create all the pages
    - Use `routes`  folder to all the routing related stuffs
    - Use `scripts` folder for any js script you wanna write.(this folder helps you to